LLuisJ/jinspector/README.md

 I did this just because I was curious about the structure of java class files.

+__*This project is pretty barebones at the moment.
+With some time, I will expand it to decompile more and more of the bytecode*__

 This thing is not ready for anything and probably infested with bugs but it can parse and decompile simple class files (like the one included in this repo).

 Run with: